The Salton Sea, California Photography Hot Spot

 You can bring your wide-angle and zoom lenses.
 This is a top birding location, but you also want to photograph the entire landscape.
 This is also a Milky Way location.
 However, we didn’t have the opportunity to do Milky Way photography here.
 Make sure you bring your tripod and your Milky Way gear if you go during the Milky Way season.
 Visit our Milky Way photography page if you’re unsure of the season and how to do Milky Way photography.

 Remember to pack organic bug spray and sunscreen if you plan to visit during the warmer months.
 This is especially important if you have sensitive skin like we do.
 Being in Southern California, just on the border of Mexico, means the sun can be pretty intense.
-So, taking all necessary precautions to protect your skin is best.
+So, it’s best to take all necessary precautions to protect your skin.

 HOW TO GET THERE